TaitoUnited/full-stack-template/README.md

-> Create a new project from this template by running `taito template-create: server-template`.
-You can also migrate an existing project to this template by running `taito template-migrate: server-template` in your project root folder.
-Later you can upgrade your project to the latest version of the template by running `taito template-upgrade`.
+> Create a new project from this template by running `taito template create: server-template`.
+You can also migrate an existing project to this template by running `taito template migrate: server-template` in your project root folder.
+Later you can upgrade your project to the latest version of the template by running `taito template upgrade`.
 To ensure flawless upgrade, do not modify files that have **do not modify** note in them as they are designed to be reusable and easily configurable for various needs.
 In such case, improve the original files in the template instead, and then upgrade.

 # server-template